 The university does not have a formal program for scheduled merit rate adjustments for temporary/wage account employees.
 Department heads may give increases, at their discretion, based on merit and the availability of funds with prior approval from Compensation.

 Notification of Changes in Pay Rate or Salary

-Managers are responsible for advising employees in their departments of any change in an employee's pay rate or salary after receiving notification that such a change has been approved by Human Resources.
+Managers are responsible for advising employees in their departments of any change in an employee's pay rate or salary after receiving notification that such a change has been approved by Human Resource Management and Development.

 Washington, DC 20052